 8. Recruit them

 Recruiting people from your competitors can reveal a significant amount of market intelligence.
 They have been inside their operations, seen the best and worst of your competitors.
 They will know what they are working on and whats their growth strategy.
 Disgruntled salespeople are the best sources of information, and you will find many have not signed non-disclosure agreements.
+Clearly, it’s wise to take their information in the context they find themselves.

 9. Job boards